Temple Gold Medal

 Joseph E. Temple Fund Gold Medal (defunct) was a prestigious art prize awarded by the Pennsylvania Academy of the Fine Arts most years from 1883 to 1968.
 A Temple Medal recognized the best oil painting by an American artist shown in PAFA's annual exhibition.
-Recipients included James Whistler, John Singer Sargent, Winslow Homer, Thomas Eakins, Robert Henri and Edward Hopper.
+Recipients included John Singer Sargent, James Whistler, Henry Koerner, Cecilia Beaux, Winslow Homer, Thomas Eakins, Robert Henri and Edward Hopper.

 History

 The medal was named for Philadelphia merchant Joseph E. Temple (1811-1880), a patron of the arts and PAFA Board member, whose bequest of $51,000 funded the awards.

 Any American artist was welcome to submit works for PAFA's annual exhibitions.
 Juries in painting and sculpture, composed of PAFA faculty and invited artists, evaluated hundreds (and later thousands) of submissions and chose those for exhibition.
 The Painters' Jury of Selection also chose the medal winners in painting.
 An artist could be awarded a Temple medal only once.
 Sometimes the medal-winning painting was purchased for PAFA's permanent collection.

 The process for the first Temple Medal was a fiasco.
 To encourage American historical painting, PAFA added a $3,000 cash bonus to the 1883 gold medal if it went to a historical work.
 But the art jury could not agree on a gold medal recipient.
 A silver medal would have been awarded to William B. T. Trego for The March to Valley Forge, but he refused to accept it.
 Trego argued that if only one Temple medal was awarded it should be a gold, not a silver (which implied second place).
 Trego sued PAFA to be named the gold medal winner and claim the cash bonus.
 After losing in a Philadelphia court, he took his appeal to the Pennsylvania Supreme Court, which concurred with the lower court's ruling that PAFA's art jury had the right to issue awards as it saw fit.
 After 1883, no cash prizes accompanied Temple medals.